ddev/ddev/docs/content/users/extend/custom-commands.md

 ## Environment Variables Provided

-A number of environment variables are provided to the script.
+A number of environment variables are provided to these command scripts.
 These are generally supported, but please avoid using undocumented environment variables.
 Useful variables for host scripts are:

 * `DDEV_APPROOT`: file system location of the project on the host
 * `DDEV_DATABASE`: database in use, in format `type:version` (example: `mariadb:10.5`)